One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials: Score tests for non-proportional hazards

 \subsection{Delayed effect}

-For a delayed treatment effect representing a benefit of an experimental arm compared to an external control group after a certain time k, the hazard and survival function of such an effect may be modeled as:
+For a delayed treatment effect representing a benefit of the experimental arm compared to the external control group after a certain time $k$, the corresponding hazard and survival functions can be modelled as:

-where $\rm e^{\beta}$ is HR on the interval [$\rm k$, $\infty$) and $\rm k$ is CP.
-The derived score test can be written as follows (see Appendix \ref{DE details}):
+where $\exp(\beta)$ is the HR on the interval $[k, \infty)$ and $k$ is the CP.
+The derived score test is then defined as follows (see Appendix \ref{DE details}):

-The numerator is defined only for patients whose time-to-event satisfies $\rm X_i > k$.
-It sums the difference between each patient's status and the expected number of events, plus the cumulative hazard estimated at time k.
-When $\rm k = 0$, the score test $\rm Z_{DE}$ reduces to the OSLRT (Equation (\ref{OSLRT})).
+The numerator is computed only for patients with $X_i > k$.
+It sums the difference between each patient's status and the expected number of events, plus the cumulative hazard evaluated at time $k$.
+When $k = 0$, the score test $\rm Z_{DE}$ reduces to the OSLRT (Equation (\ref{OSLRT})).